reflectoring/reflectoring.github.io/_posts/2021-06-26-complete-guide-to-cors.md

 });

 ```
 We have modified our code in the "Cross-Origin server" to send a value of `true` for the `Access-Control-Allow-Credentials` header so that the browser is able to read the response.
-We have also added the `Authorization` in the list of allowed request headers in the header `Access-Control-Allow-Headers`.
+We have also added the `Authorization` header in the list of allowed request headers in the header `Access-Control-Allow-Headers`.

 We can see the request and response headers in the browser console:
 ```shell